tyronebj/espa-surface-reflectance/ledaps/README.md

 ### Product Guide

 ## Release Notes
-  1. Fill value for the angle bands is -32768 instead of -9999.
+  1. Supported --version for the applications and script.
+  2. Fixed input.c in lndcal and lndsr to correctly handle the input data errors by returning false instead of true from the GetXMLInput function.
+  3. Updated Makefiles to catch build errors in the for loops.